aarontimko/alexis-project/README.md

 1. Create an OpsGenie Integration in Dynatrace and enter the key.

-_Note: OpsGenie supporting Dynatrace tags is a significant feature which enables Alexis to easily parse programmatically via attributes rather than parsing string via regex, hostnames, etc._
+_Note: OpsGenie supporting Dynatrace tags is a significant feature which enables Alexis to interact programmatically via existing CI/CD metadata rather than parsing string fields with regex, using hostname syntax, etc._

 ### Docker Bind Mounts